jfecher/ante-website/content/docs/faq.md

   - Abilities being a single language concept combining traits/interfaces and effects mean there are fewer questions on how something should be modeled.
 - **Capabilities** increase the security of applications.
-If a pure library function is updated to secretly record user data, it must accept a `Network` object as an argument, likely creating a new error at its call site.
+If a pure library function is updated to secretly record user data, it must accept a `Network` or `IO` object as an argument, often creating a new error at its call site.
 - **A focus on clean code**: Ante is designed with a strong focus on code being enjoyable to write and easy to read.
 Ante code is often free of excess punctuation and clutter.
 More terse code makes it easier to find bugs by reducing the number of places they can hide.
 Implicits in Ante strike a balance between abilities being always passed implicitly like traits/implicits are